"The ultimate aim of karate lies not in victory or defeat but in the perfection of

 members is then "shared" to some extent by all club members.

 - Collegiate Regional: The ASKF

 (All-South Karate Federation) collegiate competition is held once a year.
 The tournament

-site has rotated through several cities of the deep south, and starting 2011
+site has rotated through several cities of the deep south, and since 2011

-it will come back to New Orleans and be held at the same time as the
+it has been held in New Orleans at the same time as the

 All-South Karate Championship.

 - Collegiate National: As a member of